Project Veritas: Methods

-Notable video recordings
+Deceptive video recordings

-Project Veritas was founded in June 2010, but O'Keefe had produced two major deceptive videos before founding the project.
+Project Veritas was founded in June 2010, but O'Keefe produced two series of deceptive videos before founding it:

-Planned Parenthood recordings (2008)
+Planned Parenthood recordings (2006–2008)

 In 2006, O'Keefe met Lila Rose, the founder of an anti-abortion group on the University of California, Los Angeles (UCLA) campus.
-They secretly recorded encounters in Planned Parenthood clinics in Los Angeles and Santa Monica, in which Rose posed as a 15-year-old girl impregnated by a 23-year-old male.
+They secretly recorded encounters in Planned Parenthood clinics in Los Angeles and Santa Monica, in which Rose posed as a 15-year-old girl impregnated by a 23-year-old man.
 Rose and O'Keefe made two videos incorporating heavily edited versions of the recordings and released them on YouTube.
-The video omitted the portions of the full conversation, in which a Planned Parenthood employee asked Rose to consult her mother about the pregnancy and another employee told Rose, "We have to follow the laws".
-Rose took down the videos after Planned Parenthood sent her a cease and desist letter in May 2007 asserting that the videos violated California's voice recording laws, which required consent from all recorded parties.
+The video omitted the parts of the conversation in which a Planned Parenthood employee asked Rose to consult her mother about the pregnancy and another employee told her, "We have to follow the laws."
+Rose took down those videos after Planned Parenthood sent her a cease and desist letter in May 2007 asserting that the videos violated California's voice recording laws, which require consent from all recorded parties, but they continued to make more clandestine videos.

 ACORN videos (2009)

-The organization produced deceptively edited videos targeting the Association of Community Organizations for Reform Now (ACORN), a 40-year-old advocacy organization for individuals of low and moderate income.
+The organization produced deceptively edited videos targeting the Association of Community Organizations for Reform Now (ACORN), a 40-year-old advocacy organization for low- and moderate-income people.

-In September 2009, O'Keefe and his associate, Hannah Giles, published edited hidden camera recordings in which Giles posed as a prostitute and O'Keefe as her boyfriend, a law student, in an attempt to elicit damaging responses from employees of ACORN.
-ACORN mostly registered people from the Latino and African American communities.
+In September 2009, O'Keefe and his associate Hannah Giles published edited hidden-camera recordings in which Giles posed as a prostitute and O'Keefe as her boyfriend, a law student, in an attempt to elicit damaging responses from ACORN employees.
+ACORN mostly registered people from Latino and African American communities.

-The videos were recorded during the summer of 2009 and appeared to show low-level ACORN employees in six cities providing advice to Giles and O'Keefe on how to avoid detection by authorities of tax evasion, human smuggling and child prostitution.
+The videos were recorded during the summer of 2009 and appeared to show low-level ACORN employees in six cities advising Giles and O'Keefe on how to avoid detection by authorities of tax evasion, human smuggling and child prostitution.
 He framed the undercover recordings with a preface of him dressed in a "pimp" outfit, which he also wore in TV media interviews.
-This gave viewers, including the media, the impression that he had dressed that way when speaking to ACORN workers.
-However, he actually entered the ACORN offices in conservative street clothes (the sleeve of his dress shirt is visible on camera).
+This gave viewers, including the media, the impression that he had dressed that way when speaking to ACORN workers, but he actually entered the ACORN offices in conservative street clothes (the sleeve of his dress shirt is visible on camera).
 Furthermore, the ACORN employees involved reported his activities to the San Diego Police Department after he left.
 O'Keefe selectively edited and manipulated his recordings of ACORN employees and distorted the chronologies.
-Several journalists and media outlets have expressed regret for not properly scrutinizing and vetting his work.
+Several journalists and media outlets expressed regret for failing to properly scrutinize and vet his work.